Charity is a big part of the religion of Islam as per the third pillar, Zakat.

 When you donate your Fitrana through ILM, we will use it to provide food for those who are living in hunger around the world.

-Prophet Muhammad (PBUH) dictated that each Muslim should pay one Sa’ in Zakat al-Fitr every year.
+The Prophet Muhammad (PBUH) dictated that each Muslim should pay one Sa’ in Zakat al-Fitr every year.
 It’s common for most Muslims to pay their Zakat al-Fitr to a charity online, but as per the Prophet’s words, the amount payable must be the equivalent of one Sa’.
 The cost of Zakat al-Fitr varies year on year in line with the price of one Sa’ of staple food items.
-The Zakat al-Fitr amount in 2021 is yet to be confirmed.
+The Zakat al-Fitr amount in 2022 is £5.

 Zakat al-Fitr donations must be paid during Ramadhan, prior to the commencement of the Eid prayers.
 Many Muslims choose to pay their Fitrana during the last 10 nights of Ramadhan because it is thought the rewards for donating at this time of year are equal to the rewards of a thousand months of good deeds.